 In addition to substantial cost savings, using WalaLight residential LED lighting systems in adult living facilities can reap the following health, behavioral and other benefits:

 - Promotion of healthy circadian rhythms and sleep patterns – Most people in adult living facilities do not get enough bright white light (natural sunlight) during the day because they are stuck indoors.
 This lack of natural light disrupts circadian rhythms and results in sleep problems.
 Approximately 70% or more of individuals over the age of 70 have some type of sleep disorder.
 WalaLights’ residential LED lighting systems provide the ability to offer natural bright light during the day and a gradual adjustment to warmer light at night or when the situation warrants, normalizing circadian rhythms and sleep patterns and resulting in improved health, better behaviors and enhanced happiness.

 - Reduced behavioral issues – When residents sleep better and can see better, their mood improves and the incidence of behavioral issues is reduced.
-This reduces costs for adult living facilities and improves happiness of residents and staff.
+Our human centric LED lighting systems can reduce costs for adult living facilities and improve happiness of both residents and staff.

 - Benefits activity programming – With proper retirement home lighting, residents are more awake, alert and active and are therefore more likely to engage in programming offered by the facility.

 - Reduces glare – As people age, eyes become more sensitive and are more susceptible to glare.
 Additionally, only about 25% of light gets through the lens of people over the age of 75, making it necessary for light to be brighter in order for older people to see as well as they used to.
 With traditional nursing home lighting, brighter light results in more glare, and more glare can cause annoyances resulting in behavioral issues.
 WalaLights residential LED lighting systems provide the brightness older people need to see effectively without increased glare.